sparanoid/env.sh/README.md

 ## Usage

-Simple copy `env.sh` to the root of your project.
+Simply copy `env.sh` to the root of your project.
 And follow the steps.

 General usage: